sapegin/blog.sapegin.me/content/all/accessible-inline-list.md

 </p>
 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-**Pros:** works fine in screen readers.
+**Pros.** works fine in screen readers.

-**Cons:** I don’t like keeping things like list bullets in the markup if I can avoid that, but to use a text character as a bullet, this may be your only solution.
+**Cons.** I don’t like keeping things like list bullets in the markup if I can avoid that, but to use a text character as a bullet, this may be your only solution.

 ## Right solution: image or CSS in pseudo elements